Model (art): Photography

-Online Modeling
+Online

 During the COVID-19 pandemic, life drawing classes began to appear on online platforms, most frequently on Zoom.
 This shift to virtual spaces created new, global communities and increased access to artists who were able to join sessions from their homes.
 Although remote sessions suffer from some difficulties, such as the flattening and distortion of the camera and the lack of direct communications, there has been an expansion of the community willing and able to participate, both as models and artists.

 Models at the Government College of Art & Craft in India for whom posing for classes is their only income do not have the online option, but have been supported by donations from artists.

 Nudity and body image

 In recent years, a connection has been made between social issues of body image, sexualization and art modeling with some promoting wider participation in life drawing, including at a younger age, to provide an experience of real nude people as an alternative to social media representations of idealized bodies.
-The social benefits of life drawing had been suggested by David B. Manzella in the 1970s while director of the Rhode Island School of Design.
+The social benefits of life drawing were suggested by David B. Manzella in the 1970s while director of the Rhode Island School of Design.
 Nude models were introduced to the young people's classes with the permission of parents.
 Models often cite acceptance of their bodies as one of the benefits of modeling.
 While younger women continue to be the typical model, men and older models are welcomed in cities with an active arts community such as Glasgow, Scotland.
 Figure On Diversity is one initiative which aims to increase representation in studio art and studio art education by creating resources in support of models who hold visible marginalized identities.
+Sociologist Sarah R. Phillips, in a 2020 follow-up to her 2005 book Modeling Life notes that models who have contacted her during these years generally experience posing nude in a classroom as empowering.